 Come enjoy the splendor of the fall season at the largest outdoor living history museum in New England.
 The changing colors and autumnal landscape provide visitors a beautiful backdrop to meet and talk with our costumed historians, craftspeople, and artisans.
 Don’t be afraid to ask them lots of questions!
 They will help to enrich your experience of the past.
 Come meet our animals including sheep, pigs, oxen, horses, and chickens.
 Step inside the historical homes and buildings each moved from throughout New England, and restored to show how they would have been furnished and used during the early 19th century.
 Walk across the Vermont Covered Bridge.
 See the blacksmith, potter, and farmers at work.
 Plus, so much more!

-Old Sturbridge Village is open Wednesday through Sunday from 9:30 am to 5:00 pm until October 1.
-Beginning October 4 through November 12 the Village will close one hour earlier, 4:00 pm.
+Old Sturbridge Village is open Wednesday through Sunday from 9:30 am to 4:00 pm through November 12.
 Plan your visit today.

 Things to do this fall:

 Visit during Craft Weekend when we will be highlighting a variety of New England crafts and trades from the early 19th century.
 The Village’s craftspeople will showcase their skills by crafting more complicated or unique items that are not usually displayed at the Village.
 Craft Weekend is sponsored by Savers Bank.
 Learn more about the weekend’s events and get tickets.

 Fall is a busy time of year at Old Sturbridge Village.
 This time of year early 19th-century New Englanders farmers worked tirelessly to harvest corn, potatoes, apples, squash, and other produce from their fields.
 As the growing season winds down, come see our gardeners and farmers who are hard at work harvesting and preserving crops, putting fields and gardens to rest, and thinking ahead to the next growing season.
 Join us in celebration of the harvest!